ZorrillosDev/WEISP/README.md

-# WEIP
+# WEISP
-Watchit Enhancement/Improvement Proposals
+Watchit Enhancement/Improvement SCPs Proposals

 This repository is a collection of SCPs to improve Watchit - detailed ideas intended solicit discussion that leads to consensus.